The best potato salad recipe! This is our favorite potato salad with eggs, celery, onion, pickle relish and a creamy dressing.

 - Make ahead.
 You can eat the potato salad right away, but the flavor is best the next day.

-If you love this potato salad then you should check out these other salad recipes!
+If you love this classic potato salad then you should check out these other salad recipes!

 This recipe was originally published May 2020 and updated with optimized photos in March 2021.